 These nominees, if confirmed, would play a significant role in getting the 10-year reform plan off the ground and would shape how USPS improves its unsustainable business model.
 The board can also elect to name a new postmaster general or deputy postmaster general.

-DeJoy, in an interview earlier this month, said he would welcome having a full Board of Governors for the first time in at least six years.
+DeJoy, in an interview earlier this month, said he would welcome having a full Board of Governors for the first time since 2010.

 “The full board should have been constituted a long time ago.
 There was a time when there were no members on the board, which is really kind of hard to believe,” DeJoy said in the April 5 interview.